Revised and edited 6 February 2019.

 It seems that Ratcliffe is reverting to his old tactic: when things aren’t going his way he spits out his dummy and demands that the Government bend over backwards to accommodate him.
 He has form for this kind of behaviour.
 He did it in 2010 when he moved INEOS’ headquarters to Switzerland after Gordon Brown refused to defer their VAT liabilities, something which has never been done for any business.
 They only moved back when the shale gas PEDL development licences went up for grabs and Ratcliffe wanted a piece of the action.

 In 2013, at their Grangemouth petrochemicals plant, INEOS suspended a Union leader over allegations of “inappropriate use of company reources”.
-This was used as an excuse to temporarily close the plant, which INEOS would only re-open if the workforce accepted a pay freeze and changes to their pensions and Union representation; nothing to do with the suspended official.
+This was used as an excuse to temporarily close the plant, which INEOS would only re-open if the workforce accepted a pay freeze and changes to their pensions and Union representation; nothing to do with the allegations against the suspended official.
 The Unions and employees capitulated under Ratcliffe’s threat to shut the plant permanently with the loss of hundreds of jobs.

 This time he has thrown down the gauntlet to the Government to either put up or shut up: back him by relaxing the “Gold Standard” regulations or call an end to fracking in the UK.
 (Link here).